Product

 • Increase cloning efficiency and cell survival rate

-• Growth promoting supplement with defined chemical component and concentration
+• Growth-promoting supplement with defined chemical components and concentration

 • Better signal-to-noise ratio of hybridoma supernatant for mAb screening